gs377209/gs377209.github.io/README.md

 1. Install latest version of `make` if it is missing.
 1. If you do not have `bundler` installed, then install it.
 1. If you do not have `nvm` installed, install it.
-1. If you do not have `npm` installed, install it.

 ## Running The Project